zzzprojects/Blazor-Tutorial/docs/pages/tutorials/lifecycle-methods.md

  - The `OnAfterRender` and `OnAfterRenderAsync` methods are called after each render of the component.
  - At the point they are called you can expect that all element and component references are populated.
- - It means that if you need to perform an action, such as attaching an event listener, which requires the elements of the component to be rendered in the DOM.
+ - It means that if you need to perform an action, such as attaching an event listener, it requires the elements of the component to be rendered in the DOM.
  - Another great use for these lifecycle methods is for JavaScript library initialization, which requires DOM elements to be in place to work.

  ```csharp